Eritrea: Sport

-Mosana Debesay became the first black African female cyclist to compete in a Olympics, representing Eritrea in the Tokyo 2020 Summer Olympics She is a multiple African female champion winning the African Continental Cycling Championships several years in different catogories.

-In 2022, Biniam Girmay was the first black African rider to win both the Gent-Wevelgem and a stage in one of the Grand Tours.
-However, he was forced to abandon the race the next day, as he accidentally fired the cork of a Prosecco bottle into his own eye.

-Other sports
+Eritrea has more than 500 elite cyclist riders (men and women) within the country.
+More than 20 Eritrean riders from Eritrea have signed professional contracts to international cycling teams.
+Daniel Teklehaimanot and Merhawi Kudus became the first cyclists from Africa to compete in the Tour de France in the 2015 edition of the race.
+In 2022, Biniam Girmay was the first African rider to win both Gent-Wevelgem and a stage in one of the Grand Tours during Giro d'Italia.
+Multiple African female champion Mosana Debesay became the first African female cyclist to compete in an Olympics, representing Eritrea in the Tokyo 2020 Summer Olympics All these accomplishments from Eritrean cyclists, have helped push Eritrea into the top of global rankings in cycling.

 Eritrean athletes have also seen increasing success in the international arena in other sports.
 Zersenay Tadese, an Eritrean athlete, formerly held the world record in the half marathon.
 Ghirmay Ghebreslassie became the first Eritrean to win a gold medal at a World Championships in Athletics for his country when he took the marathon at the 2015 World Championships.
 Eritrea made its Winter Olympic debut 25 February 2018, when they competed at the 2018 Winter Olympics in Pyeongchang, South Korea 2018.
 Eritrea's team was represented by their flagbearer Shannon-Ogbnai Abeda who competed as alpine skier.

+Neither the Eritrean national men or women's national football team currently have a world ranking despite being a member association of global governing body FIFA.